niansa/descindex/README.md

     This is a description.
     It's multi-line!

-Also, put a file named `desc.txt` into each folder.
+Also, put a file named `desc.txt` with the same syntax into each folder.
 It's what describes the folder itself.